Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/04-CustomViews/README.md

 Both terms mean a custom view that you can reuse in your project.

-XIBs (XML Interface Builder) are just a previous representation before the compiler turns them into NIBs (NeXTSTEP Interface Builder).
+**XIB**  (XML Interface Builder) is a representation before the compiler turns it into **NIB** (NeXTSTEP Interface Builder).
 XIBs are easier for us to read while NIBs are easier for the computer to process.

 <!-- > -->